-AWARDS: All solo and team OFFI-CIAL FINISHERS will receive a finisher's medal at the finish line.
-They will also receive an OFFICIAL FINISHER'S jersey, produced by Hincapie Sports, at the finish line (NOT in the mail after the race).
+AWARDS: All solo and team OFFICIAL FINISHERS will receive a finisher's medal at the finish line.
+They will also receive an OFFICIAL FINISHER'S jersey, produced by Hincapie Sports, at the finish line.

 NANCY DANKENBRING AWARD: This Award is intended to encourage and increase the participation of female athletes in Ultra Cycling race events in general and the Furnace Creek 508 in specific.
-In particular, this Award is to encourage increased participation of female athletes who have never previously competed in any ultra race events.
+In particular, this

+Award is to encourage increased participation of female athletes who have never previously competed in any ultra race events.

-Therefore, the Nancy Dankenbring Award is to be presented in recognition of the best female rookie solo rider entered, regardless of age, who enters and successfully finishes the Furnace Creek 508 in the lowest official time recorded.
+Therefore, the Nancy Dankenbring Award is to be presented in recognition of the best female rookie solo rider, regardless of age, who enters and successfully finishes the Furnace Creek 508 in the lowest official time recorded.

-The Nancy Dankenbring Award is a perpetual award intended expressly to be concurrent with the Furnace Creek 508 for as long as this race event is properly and officially sanctioned, organized and run.
+The Nancy Dankenbring Award is a perpetual award intended expressly to be concurrent with the Furnace Creek 508 for as long as this race event is organized.
 For more information, visit the race website.